30DaysOf/data-science-day/docs/src/content/docs/week-1/4-supervised-machine-learning.md

 ## Learn More

-- Create your own Machine Learning models in the [Build classical machine learning models with supervised learning](https://learn.microsoft.com/en-us/training/modules/introduction-to-classical-machine-learning/?WT.mc_id=academic-122423-reneenoble) Microsoft Learn module.
+- Create your own Machine Learning models in the[Build classical machine learning models with supervised learning](https://aka.ms/2024/data-science-recipes/SupervisedML) Microsoft Learn module.

 ## More Data Science at Microsoft